mpsitech/The-Whiznium-Documentation/setup_sbedbe.md

 ./setup_wdbe.sh
 ```

-- when prompted for identification towards MariaDB, it is possible to adapt the default user name and password, relevant for pre-existing MariaDB installations
+- when prompted for identification towards MariaDB (Mac: MySQL), it is possible to adapt the default user name and password, relevant for pre-existing MariaDB (Mac: MySQL) installations

 - copy certificate and key files from the WhizniumSBE engine's folder:
 ```
-cd /home/<username>/whiznium/bin/wdbed
+cd ${WHIZROOT}/bin/wdbed
 cp ../wznmd/server.* .
 ```